MarioLFB/hay/README.md

 #### Site Owner
 11. As the site owner, I want users to easily navigate the site so that they have a seamless experience.
-12. As the site owner, I want users to be able to register and login so that they can access exclusive features.
+12. As the site owner, I want users to be able to register and login so that they can access bookings area.
 13. As the site owner, I want users to be able to book and manage reservations so that they can plan their visits.
 14. As the site owner, I want users to be able to contact the admin easily so that they can get support and information.

-15. As the site owner, I want to update the menu page regularly so that users see the latest offerings.
+#### Site Admin
-16. As the site owner, I want to manage user accounts so that I can ensure the security and accuracy of user information.
+15. As the site admin, I want to access the admin area so that I can manage the site's administration effectively.
-17. As the site owner, I want to receive messages from users so that I can address their inquiries and feedback.
+16. As the site admin, I want to access the admin area so that I can manage user bookings efficiently.
-18. As the site owner, I want to track user activity so that I can improve the site and services based on user behavior.
+17. As the site admin, I want to access the admin area so that I can manage user contact messages/inquiries effectively.

 #### Returning User
-19. As a returning user, I want to login easily so that I can quickly access my account and reservations.
+18. As a returning user, I want to login easily so that I can quickly access my account and reservations.
-20. As a returning user, I want to see my past reservations so that I can review my booking history.
+19. As a returning user, I want to see my past reservations so that I can review my booking history.
-21. As a returning user, I want to update my details so that my profile information is current.
+20. As a returning user, I want to update my details so that my profile information is current.
-22. As a returning user, I want to book new reservations easily so that I can plan my next visit.
+21. As a returning user, I want to book new reservations easily so that I can plan my next visit.
-23. As a returning user, I want to access the menu quickly so that I can decide what to order.
+22. As a returning user, I want to access the menu quickly so that I can decide what to order.
-24. As a returning user, I want to contact the admin if needed so that I can get assistance or provide feedback.
+23. As a returning user, I want to contact the admin if needed so that I can get assistance or provide feedback.
-25. As a returning user, I want to see any new updates or changes to the restaurant so that I am informed about new offerings or events.
+24. As a returning user, I want to see any new updates or changes to the restaurant so that I am informed about new offerings or events.

 ### Milestones, Epics, and User Stories (Acceptance Criteria and tasks)
 - The project followed the agile framework, using Milestones to mark significant checkpoints, Epics to organize large blocks of work, and User Stories to detail specific functionalities (Acceptance Criteria and tasks).